The second regular session of the 31st Alaska Legislature will begin January 21, 2020 in Juneau.

 We are going to continue looking at the definition of independent contractor, how it can be changed to strengthen the distinction between a constructor and a subcontractor, and how we can help our members under the current requirements.
 In the meantime, we would encourage our members to talk with their own insurance agent about understanding independent contractor requirements for their coverage.

-In the meanwhile, our state building association is watching things in Juneau and looking out for the interests of our local associations and their members.
+In the meanwhile, our state building association is always watching things in Juneau and looking out for the interests of our local associations and their members.
 Please keep yourself updated through your local association about what is happening in Juneau, and let us know if there’s anything we need to keep an eye on.